-EFI Notes will be issued in bearer form and will be represented on issue, by a permanent Global Note in bearer form.
-The permanent Global Note will be deposited with, immobilised by and held with the operator of the NBB Securities Settlement System, currently the National Bank of Belgium or any successor thereof (the "NBB").
-Accordingly, EFI Notes will be subject to the applicable settlement regulations, including the Belgian law of 6 August 1993 on transactions in certain securities, its implementing Belgian Royal Decrees of 26 May 1994 and 14 June 1994 and the rules of the NBB Securities Settlement System and its annexes, as issued or modified by the NBB from time to time (together the "NBB Securities Settlement System Regulations").
+the applicable settlement regulations, including the Belgian law of 6 August 1993 on transactions in certain securities, its implementing Belgian Royal Decrees of 26 May 1994 and 14 June 1994 and the rules of the NBB Securities Settlement System and its annexes, as issued or modified by the NBB from time to time (together the "NBB Securities Settlement System Regulations").

-EFI Notes will be issued in compliance with TEFRA C (as defined in "TEFRA Exemptions" below).
+EFI Notes will be issued in compliance with TEFRA C (as defined in "TEFRA" below).